PRINT | DIGITAL

 We were excited to discover that the University of Reading’s archives include prototypes of unpublished books featuring two characters called Iso and Typie.
 We are now in the process of bringing them back to life.

 The resources have been co-designed with primary school teachers to ensure they align with the national curriculum.
-Topics are categorised into themes such as habitats, growth, plants and earth.
-Within these overarching themes we have come up with playful sub-themes that lend themselves to storytelling such as ‘hide and seek’, ‘big and small’ and ‘ears’.
+Topics are categorised into themes such as habitats and forces and light.
+Within these overarching themes we have come up with playful sub-themes that lend themselves to storytelling such as ‘hide and seek’, ‘mystery’ and ‘moving along’.